A question we often get asked is “Can you heat a swimpond?”

 - Another option is to use biomass.
 You’ll need specialist advice for these more complex solutions, but the significant investment is usually well worth it.

-Most of our customers opt for an air-source heat pump, with typical running costs of just £20 per day in summer, for a 11m x 4m natural pool.
+Most of our customers opt for an air-source heat pump, due to the lower running costs for a 11m x 4m natural pool.

 So the answer is, yes it is possible, however, it is much more complicated than you may initially think!